 The hike starts with three short sections of the Mill Creek Trail alongside Howland Hill Road.
 The first segment is rather poorly-maintained; after passing a massive spiral-trunked tree, it becomes narrow and eroded, then climbs a short and very steep slope to reach Howland Hill Road.
 Turn left and walk up the road for a few yards to find the unmarked continuation of the trail, which at first looks like it's just a parking spot.
 The trail passes through a small flat populated with mid-sized redwoods before crossing Howland Hill Road.
 The trail parallels the road and then crosses it a last time.

 The scenery begins to improve as the trail pulls away from Howland Hill Road and dips down toward the creek.
 To the right are some large redwoods in an impressively lush setting.
 The trail cuts through some streamside scrub, then dives under the redwood canopy and skirts a good-sized alluvial flat.
 The redwoods are small at first, but gradually get bigger as the trail climbs gently.
 At the end of the Mill Creek Trail, turn right onto the Nickerson Ranch Trail, which cuts through the middle of the alluvial flat and is one of Jedediah Smith's most magnificent trails.
 The huge, varied trees set in a lush, jungle-like forest are a remarkable sight.

-It's fastest to return along Howland Hill Road, although this route isn't all that interesting to walk.
+It's easiest to return along Howland Hill Road, although it isn't quite as interesting as the trail.
 In summer, passing cars frequently stir up dust clouds.

 © 2007, 2012, 2017 David Baselt